Épuration légale: Trials

 Pierre Laval, the French Prime Minister from July to December 1940 and from April 1942 to August 1944, had fled to Francoist Spain.
-Franco sent him back to Innsbruck in Austria, which was part of the U.S. Occupation Zone.
-Laval was handed over to the French authorities and his trial started in October 1945.
-In a hasty, rancorous trial, he was sentenced by an openly hostile jury to death on 9 October 1945 and executed a week later.
+Franco expelled him to Innsbruck in Austria, located in the U.S. Occupation Zone.
+Laval was extradited to French authorities and his trial commenced in October 1945.
+In a contentious and rushed trial, he was sentenced to death by the jury on 9 October 1945 and executed by firing squad at Fresnes Prison a week later.

+High Court verdicts

-By 1 July 1949, the High Court had given out 108 sentences, 106 against former ministers:
+By 1 July 1949, the High Court of Justice had adjudicated 108 cases, 106 of which involved former Vichy government ministers, secretaries of state, and high commissioners: